 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-You can find the mezzaluna I am using in my amazon store.
-If it interests you, head to my amazon store for all the details.
+You can find the mezzaluna I am using in the recipe video in my Amazon store.
+If you are interested, head to my Amazon store for all the details.

 ★★★★★ Are you planning on freezing herbs?
 I would love to hear about it in the comments below and be sure to rate these different methods!